brockk/escalation/README.md

   - `get_dfcrm()` uses `dfcrm`
   - `get_boin()` uses `BOIN`
-  - there is also `get_three_plus_three()`
+  - `get_three_plus_three()`

-These approaches are then fit to trial outcomes to produce dose selector objects that support a common interface.
+These models are fit to trial outcomes to produce dose selector objects that support a common interface.
 The two most important methods are `recommended_dose()` to get the current dose selection, and `continue()` to learn whether the model advocates continuing patient recruitment.

 With a little bit of plumbing, a dose-selection function could be imported from practically any dose-finding package in R and made to act